 Improve Your Posture

 Standing up straight is good for your spine—and it makes you look thinner—but there are other health benefits to improving your posture.
-When you’re slumped over, your lungs don’t take in as much oxygen as they do when you’re sitting up straight; less oxygen makes you feel fatigued.
+When you’re slumped over, your lungs don’t take in as much oxygen, and less oxygen makes you feel fatigued.

-Replace Soda (Yes, Even Diet!)
-With Water
+Replace Soda (Yes, Even Diet Soda!) with Water

 If you have the option, use a treadmill desk or do walking meetings at work.
-Wake up 15 minutes early and do a quick jog around the block before your shower or get your workout in while catching up on trashy reality shows.
+Wake up 15 minutes early and do a quick jog around the block before your shower, or get your workout in while catching up on trashy reality shows.
 Even a few minutes of exercise a day is better than nothing.

 Hitting pause on those thoughts and focusing on being present in the current moment will help you feel calm and in control.
-You can take the time to meditate or just take a minute or two to center yourself when you feel your anxiety levels rise.
+You can meditate or just take a minute or two to center yourself when you feel your anxiety levels rise.

 Eat Less Sugar